prfraanje/edukit-micropython/README.md

 Don't forget to prefix with `mp `!
 For other values (like `pid.sample` and `pid.run1` and `pid.run2`) consult the `PID2` class in `ucontrol.py`.

-Because it is a bit tedious to give commands for each individual gain, the Python file `edukit_pc.py` has defined some convenience functions: `get_pid` and `set_pid`.
+Because it is a bit tedious to give commands for each individual gain, the Python file [edukit_pc.py](edukit_pc.py) has defined some convenience functions: `get_pid` and `set_pid`.
 These functions, however, are so called asynchronous functions, because these are defined by `async def` rather than by just `def`.
 This is necessary, because these functions communicate with the serial-interface through the asynchronous function `ser_eval` that is non-blockingly called by "awaiting".
 Doing so, enables the Python interpreter to rapidly switch tasks between the plotter, the serial-interface and the REPL, so it looks like these are running in parallel (note, the real plotting is done in another process, the `plot_process` that really runs simultaneously, for more details see e.g. [Multiprocessing-vs-multithreading-vs-asyncio](https://stackoverflow.com/questions/27435284/multiprocessing-vs-multithreading-vs-asyncio) on StackOverflow).
 Therefore, to run `get_pid` and `set_pid` we also have to await them:
 ```
 await get_pid()
 await set_pid(0.001,0.0,0.0001,1)
 ```
 Note, these functions are (initially) evaluated on the PC, though they lead to evaluations on the microcontroller, so do not prefix them with `mp `.
-See the definitions of the functions in `edukit_pc.py` for more details on their operation.
+See the definitions of the functions in [edukit_pc.py](edukit_pc.py) for more details on their operation.

 ## Control
-In the file `
+In the file [edukit_mp.py](edukit_mp.py) the controller object `pid` is defined, which is given as an argument to the `control` task in the asynchronous function `main()`.
+The [control](https://github.com/prfraanje/edukit-micropython/blob/008c3d5f00a262ea5f277ed561225889d4ec3746/edukit_mp.py#L92C1-L92C1) function has `controller`, such as the `pid` in `main()`, as argument.
+In this function you see many references to the dictionary `supervisory` defined in the beginning of [edukit_mp.py](edukit_mp.py).

 ## Brief explanation of the main flow of the code